chmlee/ream-doc-v2/docs/Contribution/Note.md

 (2) manually edit `INSERT` commands in a `.sql` file, then `\i` and `SELECT` whenever you want to read it.

-(3) hire a full-stack engineer to write a front-end CRUD application and maintain the back-end server.
+(3) hire a full-stack engineer to write a front-end CRUD application and maintain the back-end server, or do them yourself.

-The third methods, again, is not free.
+The third method is too expensive for a personal project.
 As to the first two methods...
-I don't think anyone want to do this in a large project.
+I don't think SQL is designed to be used like that.

 REAM, on the other side, can be edited in any text editor.
 Since it is designed to do so, it is much pleasant to the eyes in plain text.